testmycode/tmc-intellij/README.md

 * in case you haven't set up the home directory for JDK earlier for IntelliJ IDEA, it will request that first.
 The plugin actually uses Java 7, but Java 8 is fine to choose there.
 * after that IntelliJ should ask you to give the home directory for the Plugin SDK.
 Choose the directory where you installed IntelliJ IDEA.
 *  now, the SDK should be set, but to be sure, also check in `Modules` section of `Project Structure` that the SDK is the same in both `tmc-intellij` and `tmc-plugin-intellij` modules (`Dependencies` tab).
 * go to any Java class in the source files.
 At the bottom of IntelliJ IDEA there should be a request to import Maven dependencies.
 Accept that.
+If you don't see the request, open `View` -> `Tool Windows` -> `Event log`.

 Now everything should be ready and all the code compilable.